KoiOates/qmk_firmware/keyboards/ergodox/keymaps/ionstorm/readme.md

 the right hand.

-Hold number bar on the ring finger and fingerspell on the other, or tap and release to type a single character on either hand (probably going to change this to a mode lock for this toggle key).
+Hold number bar on the ring finger and fingerspell on the other, or tap and release by itself to toggle alphabet mode locking.
 While holding ring finger toggle key, include middle finger number bar to add shift, inner thumb key to add alt, outer thumb key to add control.

+TODO reimplement broken locking mode
-When I add back the locking function (which has been gone since I rewrote this because I forgot some important things about how C works and couldn't debug it for two weeks), the keymap will also let you alternate hands to type fingerspelled characters.
-Characters in this mode are sent when all keys on an individual half of the keyboard are released, so you can be releasing a chord on one hand while starting one on the other without stacking issues.
-That was a problem I kept having when I tried to type faster using a python dictionary version of two handed fingerspelling.
+If alphabet mode is locked, you can alternate hands to type fingerspelled characters.
+Characters in this mode are sent when all keys on an individual half of the keyboard are released, so you can be releasing a chord on one hand while starting one on the other.
+When I tried this as a Python dictionary, I could do two letters at once, one on each hand, as a whole chord, but it had to be left letter first always and never quite felt natural.
+The back and forth motion feels like something I could keep getting faster at.

 For now, fingerspelled characters are sent directly by the Ergodox, and anything that doesn't meet the criteria to trigger a character